Sharing child-related expenses after divorce requires structure and clarity. Without it, even routine costs can turn into ongoing conflict.

 • College preparation costs

-Example: If Parent A earns 70% of combined income, they pay 70% of child expenses.
+Example: If one parent earns 70% of combined income, they cover 70% of shared expenses.

-Example: Parent with 60% custody time pays 60% of ongoing expenses like food and daily needs.
+Example: A parent with 60% custody covers 60% of recurring costs like food or transport.

 📋 Documentation Best Practices: